BerkeleyHCI/PolymorphicBlocks/README.md

 ### Under the Hood

 While degrees of library-based design are possible in graphical schematic tools, either informally with copy-paste or with hierarchical sheets, the main limitation is that these subcircuits are static and tuned for one particular application.
-Baked-in choices like component values, footprint, and part number selection may not meet requirements for a different application that might, for example, call for 1206 instead of 0402, or has different voltage rails.
+Baked-in choices like component values, footprint, and part number selection may not meet requirements for a different application that might, for example, call for through-hole components instead of surface-mount, or has different voltage rails.

 The HDL provides two mechanisms to enable general subcircuit libraries: _generators_ and _abstract parts_.
 Defining the subcircuit as code enables the library to contain logic to _generate_ the implementation to support many applications.